trainto/Catalogger/README.md

-# YourADBTool
+# ALogX
-Android ADB Tool written in HTML, CSS and Javascript
+Android logcat viewer written in HTML, CSS and Javascript